 Mysteries, domestic thrillers, gothic literature, crime fiction, and horror are all great genres to read when the weather starts to turn chillier, too.
-And then there are certain books that just feel like Fall.
+And then there are certain books that just feel like Autumn.

 Related Read: Best Books to Read This Summer

-Best Books to Read for Fall
+Best Books to Read This Fall

 1. The Rules of Magic • Alice Hoffman